HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 SNMP privacy with AES 192 and 256 considerations
 ================================================

 The Linux version of the data collector is capable of using AES-192 and AES-256 when communicating with SNMP devices.
-When using these algorithms it is important to note that they are not standardized across all devices.
-There are two major non-compatible implementations. `RFC-3826 <https://datatracker.ietf.org/doc/html/rfc3826>`_ outlines arguably the closest thing to a standard and most new devices that support AES-192/256 will support this implementation.
-However, devices may follow an older reference implementation usually referred to as the Cisco approach.
+When using these algorithms it is important to note that they are not standardized across all manufacturers and SNMP implementations.
+There are two major non-compatible implementations. `RFC-3826 <https://datatracker.ietf.org/doc/html/rfc3826>`_ outlines arguably the closest thing to a standard.
+Most new devices that support AES-192/256 will support this implementation.
+However, some may follow an older reference implementation written by Cisco while the standard was still being discussed in the early 2000s.

-The Linux version of the data collector is compatible with RFC-3826.
+The Linux version of the data collector is compatible with RFC-3826 also known as the Blumenthal implementation.

-If the information is not available from the device manual or interface, the Net-SNMP -> snmpget command can be used:
+To determine what a device supports, check the device's interface, manual or datasheet. if the information is not available, the Net-SNMP -> snmpget command can be used:

 Example
 -------